-Fresh, fruity, and doggone delicious berry bliss balls!
-Whether you’re sharing some fresh seasonal berries or prepping tasty treats from frozen fruits, these homemade berry truffle dog treats are easy to make and full of healthy ingredients, too.
+Fresh, fruity, and doggone delicious berry bliss ball dog treats!
+Whether you’re sharing some fresh seasonal berries or prepping tasty treats from frozen fruits, homemade berry truffle dog treats are easy to make and full of healthy ingredients, too.
+You can use your dog’s favourite fruits or berries to make dog-friendly bliss balls.
 Here’s the easy no-bake berry truffle dog treat recipe.

 Bring on the Berries!